vitoleandro/challenge_exzeo/readme.md

 Front End Challenge
 ====================
 This code challenge allows you to choose your own path and lets you flaunt your creative panache and technical skills along the way.
+You should be able to complete it about 8 hours of working time, get as much completed as you can with the focus on functionality over design.
 In a fictional world, we are branching into the music business and need a new a website.
 This website needs to display the top 100 songs based on the iTunes API.

 #### Base Requirements For All Levels
 -------
 - Show top 100 albums based on the json feed here:  https://itunes.apple.com/us/rss/topalbums/limit=100/json
 - A clean modern look
 - Clean, readable, maintainable codebase
-- Source code on github
+- Source code on Github
-- Cross browswer support (or gracefully degradation)
+- Cross browser support (or gracefully degradation)
+- Responsive design and implementation
-- (most importantly) A good user experience
+- A good user experience

 ####Levels of Awesome